What should you do if you're under a lot of stress or dealing with a mental health issue and you don't have the money for treatment?

 Employee Assistance Programs (EAPs).
 These free programs provide professional therapists to evaluate people for mental health conditions and offer short-term counseling.
 Not everyone has access to this benefit: EAPs are run through workplaces, so you (or your parents) need to work for an employer that offers this type of program.

 Private therapists.
 Ask trusted friends and adults for recommendations, then call to see if they offer a "sliding fee scale" (this means they charge based on how much you can afford to pay).
 Some psychologists even offer certain services for free, if necessary.
 To find a therapist in your area, check the websites of your state's mental health association or the American Psychological Association (APA).
-(Note: By clicking either of these links, you will be leaving the TeensHealth site.)

 To qualify for low-cost services, you may need to prove financial need.
 If you still live at home, that could mean getting parents or guardians involved in filling out paperwork.
 But your therapist will keep everything confidential.